bitovi/hatchify/README.md

 The required fields of the schema are a `name` for your model and the `attributes` that will be held within it.
 If you have written ORM models before, specifically Sequelize, this should look pretty familiar to you.
-HatchifyJS uses Sequelize, a Node.js and TypeScript compatible ORM, under the hood to talk to your database.
+HatchifyJS uses Sequelize, a Node.js- and TypeScript-compatible ORM, under the hood to talk to your database.

 **✏️ Create a** `schemas/User.ts`**:**